MicrosoftDocs/microsoft-salescopilot-docs/articles/sales/customize-forms-and-fields.md

 4. Select **Publish** to save your changes.

-## Mark the fields as required in Sales Copilot
+## Mark fields as required in Sales Copilot

 If the fields in CRM are not marked as required, you can mark them as required only for Sales Copilot.
-Sellers will be required to enter values for these fields before they can save the record.
+Sellers will be required to enter values for these fields before they can save the record in Sales Copilot.

 > [!NOTE]
 > If a field is marked as required in CRM, it's marked as required in Sales Copilot as well and you can't make it optional.